All Episodes

 You can.

-I think you know, we'll know soon enough.
+I think, you know, we'll know soon enough.

-Um but all I'm saying is we're not at the point of a revolution here.
+But all I'm saying is we're not at the point of a revolution here.

-You know, you have you know, small business guys, families at this thing protesting freely.
+You know, you have, you know, small business guys, families at this thing protesting freely.

-I'm a big supporter of free speech and a big supporter of the second amendment.
+I'm a big supporter of free speech and a big supporter of the Second Amendment.

-The problem is when these guys show up in full tactical gear and their AR-15s, that they become then the focus, and we're not even discussing opening up the state and opening up uh or getting rid of these draconian issues.
+And we're not even discussing opening up the state and opening up or getting rid of these draconian issues.

 And once you show up in force like that, it changes the entire atmosphere.